hannahccarson/soundcast_landuse_scenario_builder/README.md

 ## Inputs

 The tool requires standard inputs.
-[Users can download example input data that here.](https://file.ac/zMj1JWnmnGg/).
+[Users can download example input data here](https://file.ac/zMj1JWnmnGg/).
 Each of the following folder locations must be specified in config.yaml.
 - land_use
      - hh_and_persons.h5: existing Soundcast synthetic household and population file
      - parcels_urbansim.txt: Soundcast land use file to be used for distribution controls